Angela Simmons Flaunts Voluptuous Curves In Animal-Print Monokini In Spectacular Beach Shots

 The second snap had a flirty vibe as she stood with her legs apart.
 Angela tilted her chin and placed her fingers in front of her mouth.
 She put the other hand on her thigh.

-Angela looked incredible in the one-piece swimsuit that left very little to the imagination.
-She rocked the sheer matching cover-up sheer that floated around her body with its thigh-high slits.

 The influencer flaunted her ample cleavage in the swimwear with its plunging neckline.
-The monokini also highlighted her tiny waist with the straps that ran across her midsection.
+The monokini also highlighted her tiny waist thanks to the straps that ran across her midsection.
 She showcased her curvy hips and thighs in the high-cut swimsuit.

 Angela styled her raven tresses in a half-up Dutch crown braid.
 Her wavy locks cascaded down her back and shoulders, while she braided the front portion in an elegant style.
-Angela completed the look with some earrings.
+She completed the look with some earrings.

 The bombshell beauty was inundated with compliments, likes, and emoji as her fans gave her some feedback on the offering.